.png)

-If you're searching for information on payment authorization, chances are you're dealing with the frustration of declined transactions.
+If you're searching for information on payment authorization, chances are you're dealing with the frustration of declined transactions and underperforming approval rates.

-Whether it's lost revenue, higher customer churn, or the time-sink of chasing down failed payments, poor authorization rates can seriously hinder your business's growth.
+Whether it's lost revenue, higher customer churn, or the time-sink of managing failed payments, poor authorization rates can seriously hinder your business growth.
 You might be wondering why payments keep failing and what you can do to fix it.

-This guide will explore payment authorization in greater depth, including how it works, why transactions are getting declined, and the strategies you can implement to improve your success rates.
+This guide will explore how payment authorization works, why transactions are declined, and the strategies you can implement to improve your authorization rates and strengthen your overall payment approval performance.

 What is payment authorization and why is it important?